Birthday of Jade Emperor

 Music In The Courtyard

-Thian Hock Keng organized Music In The Courtyard in 2016, as an expansion of continuing the traditions of Nanyin performances in the temple.
+Thian Hock Keng organised Music In The Courtyard in 2016, as an expansion of continuing the traditions of Nanyin performances in the temple.
 The public was treated to cultural extravaganza featuring Siong Leng Musical Associations, famous Taiwanese singer Yuming Lai and professional musicians from renowned Singapore Chinese Orchestra namely, Tan Chye Tiong, Zhao Jian Hua and Qu Jian Qing.

 Nanyin (南音) is an ancient Chiense music art form that traces its roots from the Han dynasty.
 It is commonly performed in temples and during festivals.
 Thian Hock Keng invites Siong Leng Musical Association every year to perform Nanyin during important festivals such as Birthday of Guan Yin and Music In The Courtyard.